-Let ψ_k^1 be the Scott sentence for the L'-structure that we have described so far.
+If I is countably infinite, let ψ_k^1 be the Scott sentence for the countably infinite L'-structure M(I) based on I that we have described so far.
 This much of the structure is clearly categorical (and homogeneous).
 Indeed, suppose two such models have been built on I and I' of the same cardinality.
 Take any bijection between I and I'.
 To extend the map to G^ and H^ , fix one element in each partition class (stalk) in each model.
 The natural correspondence (linking those selected in corresponding classes) extends to an isomorphism.
 Thus we may work with a canonical L'-model; namely with the model that has copies of G (without the group structure) as the stalks G_u^ and copies of Z_2 (also without the group structure) as the stalks H_v^ .
 The functions t_G and t_H impose an affine structure on the stalks.